 In terms of personal safety, the crime rate, especially violent and extreme crime, is much lower in Israeli cities than the US or even European cities, and it is safe for women to walk in most places alone at night.

-Shabbat/Saturdays – The one day of the week when travel in Israel is harder.
+Shabbat/Saturdays – Shabbat is the one day of the week when travel in Israel is harder.
 Public transport is very limited and with exceptions, impossible.
 This reduces your options to taxi, sherut or car hire (which should be collected on Friday and returned on Sunday).
-Some buses run, for example within the city of Haifa, whilst private tours may operate.
-Trains dont operate at all, however, between sun-down on Friday and sun-down on Saturday.
+Trains don’t operate at all, however, between sun-down on Friday and sun-down on Saturday.
+For travel in Tel Aviv on Shabbat, see here.

 Water – Tap water is safe to drink across Israel, although bottled water is widely available as an alternative.
 The tap water in Jerusalem and the south contains particulate meaning that it is possible that it might lead to mild stomach problems.